MohamedAdlyAbdelmoula/MohamedAdlyAbdelmoula/README.md

 I work on bridging networking, systems, and DevOps to build stable and efficient environments that ensure seamless connectivity and reliability.

+In addition to infrastructure and networking, I also work with backend development technologies to build scalable and efficient server-side applications.

 ### 💡 What I focus on:
 - Designing and troubleshooting enterprise networks
 - Linux system administration and performance optimization
 - Windows Server services (AD, DNS, DHCP)
 - Containerized environments using Docker
+- Backend development using Node.js & Express.js
+- Database management with MongoDB
 - Network automation and infrastructure improvement

 I enjoy understanding how systems interact at scale and improving the reliability behind the scenes of modern IT systems.